ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 This is no different from Alice sending a message, which is fanned out in exactly the same way.

+## Bob adds a new client

+For Bob's new client to join the MLS group and therefore fully participate in the room with Alice, Bob needs to fetch the current group and room information through a `ds.fetch_group_info` event ({{ev-fetchgroupinfo}}), which he sends to the Hub.

+**ISSUE**: in the MLS case, what security properties are needed to protect a GroupInfo object in the MIMI context are still under discussion.
+It is possible that the requester only needs to prove possession of their private key.
+The GroupInfo in another context might be sufficiently sensitive that it should be encrypted from the end client to the hub provider (unreadable by the local provider).

+The new client can use the information to add itself to the group via a `ds.commit` that contains an MLS ExternalInit proposal.

 ## Alice adds Cathy